History of Denis Shapovalov in Timeline

 Since June 2020, Denis Shapovalov has been represented by IMG.

-In August 2020, Denis Shapovalov, under the name "Shapo," debuted his first rap single, "Night Train."
+In August 2020, Denis Shapovalov, under the name "Shapo," debuted his first rap single, "Night Train," which honors his life as an athlete.

 Following a successful run at Wimbledon, Denis Shapovalov re-entered the top 10 in rankings for the first time since September 2020.

-On September 21, 2020, Denis Shapovalov achieved his career-high ATP ranking of world No. 10 in singles.
+On September 21, 2020, Denis Shapovalov achieved his career-high singles ranking of world No. 10 by the ATP.

-2020: Grand Slam Quarter-Final and Italian Open Semi-Final
+2020: Maiden Grand Slam Quarter-Final and Career-High Ranking

-In 2020, Denis Shapovalov reached his maiden Grand Slam quarter-final at the US Open and his fourth Masters semi-final at the Italian Open, taking him to his career-high ranking of world No. 10.
+In 2020, Denis Shapovalov reached his maiden Grand Slam quarter-final at the US Open and his fourth Masters semi-final at the Italian Open, reaching his career-high ranking of world No. 10.

 In 2020, Denis Shapovalov, partnered with Rohan Bopanna, reached his first Grand Slam quarter-final in doubles at the US Open.

-In 2020, during the suspension of professional tennis due to the COVID-19 pandemic, Denis Shapovalov began writing and experimenting with lyrics to record.
-He built his own in-home studio to produce his music.
+In 2020, during the suspension of professional tennis caused by the COVID-19 pandemic, Denis Shapovalov began writing and experimenting with lyrics to record and he constructed his own in-home studio to produce his music.

-In January 2021, Denis Shapovalov started using the Yonex VCore 95 racket.
+Since January 2021, Yonex has provided Denis Shapovalov with tennis rackets, and he has used the Yonex VCore 95 racket.

 December 2021: Jamie Delgado joined Shapovalov's team

-In December 2021, it was reported Jamie Delgado had joined Denis Shapovalov's team after five years of working with Andy Murray.
+In December 2021, Jamie Delgado joined Denis Shapovalov's team after five years of working with Andy Murray.

 2021: Tour Final Appearances